 This comprehensive guide provides guiding principles, tips, and additional resources for adapting & creating online or remote courses.

-Doing digital humanities and social sciences into your classroom
+Doing digital humanities and social sciences in your classroom

 Samantha Cutrara (Office of the Vice Provost Academic) created an instructor’s guide for integrating digital humanities and social sciences into your course design.
 The guide includes sections on theory, practice, and assignment guides.